ysmyan/aiaa/README.md

 This repository contains the implementation of our convolutional neural network (CNN) model for the automatic aesthetic assessment of artistic images.
 Unlike traditional models that primarily rely on large-scale photography datasets, our approach focuses on the unique challenges posed by artistic images, which are more complex, diverse, and abstract.

-## Overview

-The aesthetic assessment of images is a popular research topic due to its practical applications in various fields such as image recommendation, image ranking, and image search.
-Most current research on image aesthetic assessment relies on datasets composed primarily of user-taken photos in real-world scenarios, such as AVA and AADB.
-However, few studies have specifically addressed the automatic aesthetic assessment of artistic images.

-In this project, we propose a convolutional neural network model that automatically generates aesthetic scores for input artistic images.
-Our approach distinguishes itself by incorporating artistic theories and analyzing aesthetic features in artistic images from three dimensions: color, brightness, and contour.
-These features are integrated to produce an overall aesthetic score.

 ## Dataset

 We use a large-scale dataset of artistic images for aesthetic assessment, which consists of over 7,000 artistic images.
 Each image in the dataset is accompanied by an average aesthetic score assigned by users.

-## Key Features

-- **Three-Dimensional Feature Analysis**: Our model analyzes aesthetic features from three key dimensions:
-  - **Color**
-  - **Brightness**
-  - **Contour**

-## Model

-The convolutional neural network (CNN) architecture is designed to handle the complexities and abstractions of artistic images.
-By integrating the three-dimensional aesthetic features, our model provides a robust assessment of artistic image aesthetics.

 ## Results